BurdaForward/BFPrgBundle/README.md

 Contact
 -------

-For questions and improvments contact us.
+For questions and improvements contact us.